Four Corners Area

 Weather

-Located about 5,000 feet above sea level, the Four Corners area has hot summer months, mild shoulder seasons, and even a dusting of snow during the winter.
-Each season is unique.
+At approximately 5,000 feet above sea level, the Four Corners area has hot summer months, mild shoulder seasons and even a dusting of snow during the winter.

 • During summer (June-August), temperatures approach 100 degrees Fahrenheit, so cooler mornings and evenings are the best time for exploration.
-Be aware of flash floods.
+Visitors recreating outdoors should also be aware of inclement weather and flash floods.

 • In winter (December-February), temperatures can be cold, with occasional snow — usually just a dusting.

-• Spring (March-May) and fall (September-November) typically have the most mild weather.
+• Spring (March-May) and fall (September-November) typically have the mildest weather.

 No matter when you visit, carry plenty of water and sun protection and be prepared for changing conditions, including cooler conditions and thunderstorms.
-To learn more, visit our Utah weather page
+Learn more about Utah weather.

 Getting Here

-• Do not rely on vehicle GPS — it is not reliable in the area.
+Do not rely on vehicle GPS — it is unreliable in the area.
 Be sure to obtain directions ahead of time and stick to paved roads, which lead to all points of interest.

 Previous Image Next Image